-- 36. Physical ETFs that undertake securities financing transactions should also comply with the requirements as set out in 8.6(w) of the UT Code and Question 7 of the FAQs on Exchange Traded Funds and Listed Funds. - 37.
+- 37. Physical ETFs that undertake securities financing transactions should also comply with the requirements as set out in 8.6(w) of the UT Code and Question 7 of the FAQs on Exchange Traded Funds and Listed Funds. - 38.
 For securities financing transactions for physical ETFs, the collateral management should be marked to market on a daily basis.
-The arrangement will be similar to the collateral management timeline for ETFs investing in funded swap transactions / China A-share access products ("CAAPs") as set out in 40.4 below.
-It is noted that such timeline may be modified depending on the specific circumstances (such as the location of the relevant markets and/or the funds) subject to prior consultation with the SFC.
+The arrangement will be similar to the collateral management timeline for ETFs investing in funded swap transactions / China A-share access products ("CAAPs") as set out in 41.4 below.
+It is noted that such timeline may be modified depending on the specific circumstances (such as the location of the relevant markets and/or the funds and the normal settlement cycle of the collateral) subject to prior consultation with the SFC.